 This adventure allows everyone to find his/her own pace.
-You can choose between a total distance of 50K walk or run and a 100K run only, equally divided over 5 days (dates to be confirmed).
+You can choose between a total distance of 50K walk or run and a 100K run only, equally divided over 5 days.
+The total trip takes 9 days.

 Kimbia Kenya is an eco-solidarity project.
 All five stages leave, cross or arrive in a school.
 Two principles define this eco-solidarity project: logistical and material support to these schools and the organization of exchange and sharing moments between participants and the local population, especially with children of the schools.

 Each stage you’ll discover many facets of the region located in the northwest of Kenya’s capital Nairobi.

 The race will take you around the Lake Elementaita, the smallest lake in the Rift Valley (18 km2), classified as a Ramsar site since 2005 and famous worldwide by birds’ lovers.
 It hosts thousands of pelicans and flamingos.

 The races offer a very diverse nature of path & soil: dirt and sandy savannah and hills, villages or parks.

 There are tourist activities organized during the afternoons for those who still have enough energy after the morning races in order to discover the region of Navaisha, located in the heart of the Rift Valley.